MattPahuta/developer-portfolio-fem/README.md

 ## Acknowledgments

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

+As mentioned above, part way along my development of this project I reviewed Jessica Chan's approach to the challenge.
+I want to call out several areas of the code I ended up revising based on the approach Jessica took, Including my somewhat clumsy implementation of the uderline text-decoration of the hero accent text in favor of her background-image w/linear-gradient solution.
+However, for the links with similar accent styles, I went with something closer to Stephanie Eckles' approach to styling links as buttons.